hosseinoliabak/cisco/Security/01_core_concepts.md

   * Lifetime of a key
   * Creation, Revocation, Renewal, Deletion
 * Key Storage and Recovery:
-  * Can be stored in software or hadware solution
+  * Can be stored in software or hardware solution
   * Key recovery performed by Key Recovery Agent (Escrow Agent) There are 3 ways to do trust:
 * Generate your own certificates (unsigned certificate) fantastic as long as both parties understand that there is no third-party vouching for you